 What does property damage liability cover?

-Property damage liability covers another person’s property if you cause damage from an at-fault accident.
-It covers property, including cars, houses, fences, mailboxes and business storefronts.
-It also covers public property, like light poles or road signs, that might be damaged in an accident.
+Property damage liability covers another person’s property if you cause damage, meaning you are determined to be at fault for the accident.
+It covers property like cars, houses, fences, mailboxes and business storefronts.
+It also covers public property like light poles or road signs that might be damaged in an accident.

 This coverage type can also cover your legal fees if you are involved in a major property damage claim and have to go to court.
 If you crash into a business storefront and it has to close for repairs, your car insurance company may also cover the owner’s lost revenue.